Kansas entered the Union as a Free State on January 29, 1861.

 The Long Branch Saloon really did exist in Dodge City, Kansas.
 One of the owners, William Harris, was a former resident of Long Branch, New Jersey and named the saloon after his hometown in the 1880s.
 The Long Branch Saloon still exists in Dodge City and can be seen at Dodge City’s Boothill Museum.

-Though most people say that Kansas “flatter” than a pancake and it certainly look like it is, it actually slopes from an elevation of more than 4,000 feet long the Colorado border to 700 feet on the Missouri line.
+Though most people say that Kansas “flatter” than a pancake and it certainly looks like it is, but it actually slopes from an elevation of more than 4,000 feet long the Colorado border to 700 feet on the Missouri line.

 Kansas State Game rules prohibits the use of mules to hunt ducks.